Parser Node

 - First Line: Assumes the timestamp is the first line of the raw data.

-- From Field: Extract the timestamp from a specific existing field.
+- From Field: Extract the timestamp from a specific parsed field (specify the field name).